isarrider/Oceanic-Geo-2.0-DIY-data-cable/README.md

 Do it yourself datacable for the Oceanic Geo 2.0 (might work for others too)

+total cost around 3€ (nth for me as I had all already at home anyway)

 The official Data cable from Oceanic is tooo expensive for the value you get, so I thought about building my own...